MileHacker Logo

 Day Pass Ticket Journée

 Travel without limits for one full day.
 Cost: approx. €4-€5.
-Budget-suitable for several bus journeys within 24 hours.
+Budget-friendly for several bus journeys within ALL day and night.

 Operations & Accessibility